grabmy/laravel-api-builder/README.md

 - Generate tables migration files, controller files, model files and add the routes
 - One artisan command to generate everything with logs
-- All the Rest standard requests of REST: get list, get record, create, update, delete
+- All the standard REST requests: get list, get record, create, update, delete
 - Fetch the foreign table record or list of records linked to your table
 - Validate fields and return comprehensive errors
 - Separate the table constraints and sort the table creation to prevent migration errors